 The Rectified Linear Unit (ReLU) activation function $\sigma(\cdot)$ is applied to the shared set of hidden layers of the two heads \eqref{eq:functions-chain-0}.
-While an adaptive version of ReLU $\sigma'(\cdot)$ is developed to apply model-based nonlinear transformations to the two heads \eqref{eq:functions-chain-1}--\eqref{eq:functions-chain-2}.
+While an adaptive version of ReLU $\sigma' (\cdot)$ is developed to apply model-based nonlinear transformations to the two heads \eqref{eq:functions-chain-1} and \eqref{eq:functions-chain-2}.
 That is, a trainable parameter $\alpha$ is introduced to scale the result of the linear transformation while applying nonlinearity.
-For $\sigma'(\cdot)$, the trainable parameter $\alpha$ serves as a guide to prevent overfitting and improve the generalization ability of the NN against unseen data. $\sigma(\cdot)$ and $\sigma'(\cdot)$ are represented as
+Hence, $\alpha$ serves as a guide to prevent overfitting and improve the generalization ability of the NN against unseen data. $\sigma(\cdot)$ and $\sigma'(\cdot)$ are represented as:

 where $z$ is equivalent to $W_{k}^{T} \cdot \vec{x} + b_k$.
 During each iteration of the training process, the gradients of the loss function concerning the trainable parameters $\nabla_{W_k,b_k,\alpha_k} L$ are computed for each hidden layer $k$ using the chain rule of differentiation.
 The resulting gradients are then backpropagated through the network to update and optimize the weights $W_k$, biases $b_k$, and the scaling parameter $\alpha_k$.
-This process enables the network to learn the optimal values of $\alpha_k$, along with $W_k$ and $b_k$, potentially leading to improved performance in approximating $\hat{\vec{y}}$.
+This process enables the network to learn the optimal values of $\alpha_k$, along with $W_k$ and $b_k$, and hence, potentially leads to improved performance in approximating $\hat{\vec{y}}$.
 More detailed information about adaptive activation functions can be found in \cite{KasebZ2023AdaptiveAnalysis, Jagtap2020AdaptiveNetworks}.